pat/gutentag/README.md

     article.tag_names -= ['ruby']
     article.tag_names #=> ['pancakes', 'melbourne', 'portland']

+Changes to tag_names are not persisted immediately - you must save your taggable object to have the tag changes reflected in your database:

+    article.tag_names << 'ruby'
+    article.save

 ## Licence

 Copyright (c) 2013, Gutentag is developed and maintained by Pat Allan, and is released under the open MIT Licence.